 The larger narrative makes a difference.
 It matters to know where we came from and where we're going.
 It makes a difference whether we think that history is a random, absurd process or whether it has meaning and direction.
 It makes a difference if we believe that our life on the earth is the life of an exile who longs like E.T. for a home elsewhere.
 Or whether we think of the earth as our home that we must work hard to liberate from its futility and bondage.

 So for me the starting place for the development of postmodern Christian narrative is the work of Owen Barfield.
 Barfield is not well known, but is a very important thinker whom I hope will someday be more broadly recognized and understood.
 I first learned about him when I came across R.J.
 Reilly's Romantic Religion: A study of Barfield, Lewis, Williams and Tolkien in the early 70s.
 Barfield was a close friend over many years of C.S.
 Lewis, but Barfield was by far a more rigorous thinker.
 His most important book is Saving the Appearances: A Study in Idolatry.
 Another very interesting book that is really at the root of his thinking about cultural evolution is History in English Words.
-I met him and had a chance to talk with him on a few occasions in 1974 when, at the invitation of Thomas J. J. Altizer, he was a visiting lecturer at SUNY Stonybrook.
+I met him and had a chance to talk with him on a few occasions in 1974 when, at the invitation of the death-of-god theologian Thomas J. J. Altizer, he was a visiting lecturer at SUNY Stonybrook.

 He's working in the same grove as Heidegger in that he accepts that we are living in a post-Nietzschean world in which collective culture-wide transcendent meanings have been shattered, and he's barking up the same tree as Heidegger, when it comes to his way of understanding of human beings and their embeddedness in the life world around them.
 But he's on the other side of the tree.
-He's a Christian, and I think this enables him to go much further then Heidegger in seeing meanings in history that a purely phenomenological approach won't support.
+He's a Christian, and I think this enables him to go much further than Heidegger in seeing meanings in history that a purely phenomenological approach won't support.

 I encourage the reader here if he finds my account below compelling to read Barfield for himself and decide for himself whether he makes sense.
 For me he makes enormous sense, and my reading him was one of the intellectual turning points that, alas, have kind of isolated me because so few others have made that turn.
 I have always assumed that a basic element in the Christian understanding the world is that history has meaning, but nobody seemed to talk about it in a way that made any sense.
 Barfield's ideas did make sense and provided for me a frame upon which I could develop my own inchoate intuitions about what that meaning might be.

 I understand and respect the Kierkegaardian rejection of Hegelianism, but I don't think that he and other existentialists have the last word on the subject.
-That history is meaningful seems so central idea to the logic of Christianity that it should not just be tossed to the side because there's no way to verify our ideas about it.
+That history is meaningful seems so central to the logic of Christianity that it should not just be tossed to the side because there's no way to verify our ideas about it.
 We're not working in the world of 'logos' here, but in the world of 'mythos'.
 I think of logos as having a kind of structural role in rendering for us a world that has a kind of coherency and intelligibility.
 But I see mythos, criminally neglected in the modern age, as the human capacity to work imaginatively within the Logos frame to shape a story that resonates in the life of imagination and feeling.

 It's clear to me, anyway, that our life here on earth has a purpose, and that the future of the earth is central to that purpose.
 And yet it's clear that for most Christians this history, or any sense of an evolving historical drama, has little to do with their understanding of who they are, where they came from, and where they are going.
 I think there is a mythopoetic narrative possibility here that awaits its moment to emerge into a legitimate space that has not yet been prepared for it.